Iran threatens to sue Google over dropping Persian Gulf

 Iran says it is the Persian Gulf, the Arab states say it is the Arabian Gulf.
 Foreign language descriptions can offend either party if they use one name or the other, or sometimes if they avoid an adjective altogether.

-Tension between Iran and U.S.-allied Gulf Arab states has been high over Iran's nuclear energy programme, which Gulf rulers fear will give Tehran a nuclear weapon.
-Iran says its peaceful nuclear programme is aimed at generating electricity.
+Tension between Iran and U.S.-allied Gulf Arab states has been high over Iran's nuclear energy program, which Gulf rulers fear will give Tehran a nuclear weapon.
+Iran says its peaceful nuclear program is aimed at generating electricity.

 Gulf Arabs also accuse Iran of fomenting unrest in Bahrain - a charge Iran and protesters deny.
 Tehran has lauded Arab uprisings in the region as an "Islamic awakening" against despotic rulers, saying they were influenced by its own 1979 Islamic revolution.